browserengineering/book/book/scheduling-and-threading.md

         self.needs_draw = False
 ```

-In each case where raster or draw was called previously, set the dirty
+In each case where raster or draw was previously called synchronously, set the
-bits.
+dirty bits instead.
 Here's the change to `handle_click`:

 ``` {.python expected=False}
 class Browser: